evanmurray99/Worksy/docs/testing-plan.md

 ## 2.2	Test Completeness

-Testing will be complete when:
+Testing will be complete once we have reached:
-- 80% test coverage
+- 75% test coverage
 - All automated and manual test cases are executed successfully
-- 100% test coverage for the backend
+- 85% test coverage for the backend